pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 In your previous programs, the robot was driving at the default speed, which is relatively slow.
-You can change how fast the robot drives and turns with the drive base configuration block.
+You can change how fast the robot drives and turns with the Drive Base Configuration block.

-Throughout these examples, the configuration block is used several times with different values.
+Throughout these examples, the Configuration
+Block is used several times with different values.
 For most robots, a single set of values is sufficient.
 You could put them all at the start of your program for clarity.